std/env.rs

 387/// library.
 All this makes it not practically possible for you to guarantee

-388/// that no other thread will read the environment, so the only safe option is
+388/// that no other thread will read the environment, so the only sound option is

 389/// to not use `set_var` or `remove_var` in multi-threaded programs at all.